 Who is Banff Suitable For?

-A long season and good snow coverage in Sunshine Village means there is always a large amount of runs open and often the powder will stay good in Sunshine for a long time after each snowfall.
+A long season and good snow coverage in Sunshine Village means there is always a large number of runs open and often the powder will stay good in Sunshine for a long time after each snowfall.
 Norquay also has great snow cannon coverage ensuring you will not be disappointed.
 If you have the Ski Big Three pass, Lake Louise also has great snow cannon coverage on the front side of the mountain.

-Banff offers a great choice of bars to suit all tastes, with live music at the Rose and Crown as well as line dancing and a mechanical bull at the cowboy themed Wild Bill’s Saloon.
-There are multiple clubs in Banff too where the local population and holiday makers alike can enjoy the night.
+Banff offers a great choice of bars to suit all tastes, with live music at the Rose and Crown as well as line dancing and a mechanical bull at the cowboy-themed Wild Bill’s Saloon.
+There are multiple clubs in Banff too where the local population and holidaymakers alike can enjoy the night.

 Being in a national park, Banff has some amazing scenery including frozen lakes and waterfall as well as breath-taking views from the top of the site-seeing only Banff Gondola.
 There are a variety of spas, including a natural hot spring, to help you relax after a days skiing as well as many different shopping arcades for those who don’t ski.
 During the evening there is plenty to do including ice skating, a cinema, bowling, as well as an escape room.